ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Domain Name Reservation Considerations

-In accordance with section 8.1 of {{?RFC6761}}, the answers to the following questions are provided relative to this document:
+In accordance with {{Section 5 of RFC6761}}, the answers to the following questions are provided relative to this document:

 1. Are human users expected to recognize these names as special and use them